Chair pose strengthens the feet, ankles, knees, thighs, glutes, back and shoulders and can help to alleviate knee pain.

 BALANCING VARIATION: One-Legged Chair or Standing Pigeon

 - This version of Chair pose challenges your balance and stretches the glutes.
+It gives you a similar stretch in the outsides of your hips to Pigeon and Dead Pigeon.

 ADVANCED VARIATION: Awkward Pose